-Environmental Factors that Affect Range Plant Growth, 1892-2001
+Environmental Factors that Affect Range Plant Growth, 1892-2003

-Llewellyn L. Manske PhD Range Scientist

-North Dakota State University Dickinson Research Extension Center
+Llewellyn L. Manske PhD Range Scientist North Dakota State University Dickinson Research Extension Center

 Environmental factors affect range plant growth.
 The three most ecologically important environmental factors affecting rangeland plant growth are light, temperature, and water (precipitation).
 Plant growth and development are controlled by internal regulators that are modified according to environmental conditions.
 A research project was conducted to describe the three most important environmental factors in western North Dakota and to identify some of the conditions and variables that limit range plant growth.
-Rangeland managers should consider these factors during the development of long-term management strategies (Manske 2002).
+Rangeland managers should consider these factors during the development of long-term management strategies (Manske 2004).

 Light is the most important ecological factor affecting plant growth.
 Light is necessary for photosynthesis, and changes in day length (photoperiod) regulate the phenological development of rangeland plants.
 Changes in the day length function as the timer or trigger that activates or stops physiological processes initiating growth and flowering and that starts the process of hardening for resistance to low temperatures in fall and winter.
 The tilt of the earth's axis in conjunction with the earth's annual revolution around the sun produces the seasons and changes the length of daylight in temperate zones.
 Dickinson (Fig. 1) has nearly uniform day and night lengths (12 hours) during only a few days, near the vernal and autumnal equinoxes, 20 March and 22 September, respectively, when the sun's apparent path crosses the equator as the sun travels north or south, respectively.
 The shortest day length (8 hours, 23 minutes) occurs at winter solstice, 21 December, when the sun's apparent path is farthest south of the equator.
+The longest day length (15 hours, 52 minutes) occurs at summer solstice, 21 June, when the sun's apparent path is farthest north of the equator.
 The length of daylight changes during the growing season, increasing from about 13 hours in mid April to nearly 16 hours in mid June, then decreasing to around 11 hours in mid October (Fig. 1).

 Temperature, an approximate measurement of the heat energy available from solar radiation, is a significant factor because both low and high temperatures limit plant growth.
 Most plant biological activity and growth occur within only a narrow range of temperatures, between 32°F (0°C) and 122°F (50°C).
-The long-term (110-year) mean annual temperature in the Dickinson, North Dakota, area is 40.8°F (4.9°C) (Table 1).
-January is the coldest month, with a mean temperature of 11.0°F (-11.7°C).
-July and August are the warmest months, with mean temperatures of 68.6°F (20.3°C) and 67.0°F (19.4°C), respectively.
-Months with mean monthly temperatures below 32.0°F (0.0°C) are too cold for active plant growth.
+The long-term (112-year) mean annual temperature in the Dickinson, North Dakota, area is $40.8^{\circ}F(4.9^{\circ}C)$ (Table 1).
+January is the coldest month, with a mean temperature of $11.3^{\circ}F(-11.5^{\circ}C)$.
+July and August are the warmest months, with mean temperatures of $68.6^{\circ}F(20.4^{\circ}C)$ and $67.0^{\circ}F(19.4^{\circ}C)$, respectively.
+Months with mean monthly temperatures below $32.0^{\circ}F(0.0^{\circ}C)$ are too cold for active plant growth.
 Low temperatures define the growing season for perennial plants, which is generally from mid April to mid October (6.0 months).
 Perennial grassland plants are capable of growing for longer than the frost-free period, but to continue active growth, they require temperatures above the level that freezes water in plant tissue and soil.
 Winter dormancy in perennial plants is not total inactivity but reduced activity.